 Do the Appliances Work?

 There’s nothing worse than finding the place of your dreams and settling in, only to find that the appliances don’t work.
-During your tour, turn on the oven, stove, dishwasher, microwave, and air conditioning and check that the fridge and freezer are in working order.
+During your tour, turn on the oven, stove, dishwasher, and microwave, and check that the fridge and freezer are in working order.